robert0714/JBoss_EAP_cloud_ready-2022/informix-database-layer/README.md

 Galleon Layers
 =========

-* `informix-default-datasource`: Provision the `MyINFORMIXDS` non xa datasource and configure it as the default one.
-Depends on `mysql-datasource` layer.
+* `informix-default-datasource`: Provision the `INFORMIXDS` non xa datasource and configure it as the default one.
+Depends on `informix-datasource` layer.
-* `informix-datasource`: Provision the `MyINFORMIXDS` non xa datasource.
+* `informix-datasource`: Provision the `INFORMIXDS` non xa datasource.
 Depends on `informix-driver` layer.
 * `informix-driver`: Provision the `informix` driver.
 This layer installs the JBoss Modules module `com.infomix.jdbc`.

 Configuration